 SHOBU Indulgence Bath Bomb For The Shower (RRP £3)

 Everyone loves bath bombs (even my nephew).
 They look and smell amazing, but I’ve always been a little jealous because I’m unable to get in and out of the bath.
 Roll-in showers are more my kind of thing.
 However, I’ve recently discovered shower bombs!
-I got a few LUSH shower bombs for Christmas from Allan which I really liked.
+I got a few LUSH shower bombs for Christmas from Allan, which I really liked.
 So I was happy to find a SHOBU Indulgence Bath Bomb for the shower in this beauty box.
 The shower bomb is infused with an aromatic blend of Chamomile, Clove and Cardamon which is perfect for a relaxing shower.
 The LUSH shower bombs I’ve tried can be placed underwater and then applied to your skin.
-With the SHOBU shower bomb, just place it on the shower floor and enjoy the beautiful relaxing aroma.
-Your own at home spa experience.
-I haven’t actually tried this yet, but looking forward to it though.
+With the SHOBU shower bomb, just place it on the shower floor and enjoy the relaxing aroma.
+Your own at-home spa experience I haven’t actually tried this yet, but I look forward to it.

 PHB Ethical Beauty Superfood Brightening Serum (RRP £1.20)

-From British brand, PHB Ethical Beauty this superfood brightening serum “deeply penetrates the skin to help plump, firm and brighten”.
-It came in a little sachet sample, which gave me a few days worth of use.
-It’s made to be easily absorbed into the skin and packed with vitamins, minerals and nutrients.
-It will plump, brighten and firm.
+From British brand, PHB Ethical Beauty, this superfood brightening serum “deeply penetrates the skin to help plump, firm and brighten”.
+It came in a little sachet sample, which gave me a few day’s worth of use.
+It’s made to be easily absorbed into the skin and packed with vitamins, minerals, and nutrients.
+It will plump, brighten, and firm up.
 What is not to love about that?

 CODE Beautiful SSL Soft Smooth Lip Liner (RRP £18)